michaeljforster-zz/cl-postgres-plus-uuid/README.md

 # cl-postgres-plus-uuid

-cl-postgres-plus-uuid is a Common Lisp library that integrates the UUID library with cl-postgres.
+cl-postgres-plus-uuid is a Common Lisp library that defines a cl-postgres SQL reader for the PostgreSQL UUID type.

 cl-postgres-plus-uuid depends on
 [cl-postgres](http://marijnhaverbeke.nl/postmodern/cl-postgres.html)